-Tony has been an actor, director, writer and producer with The Gamm for more than 20 years.
-Since his ﬁrst show with the company (Antony & Cleopatra) in 1996, he has appeared in or directed over 70 productions.
-His favorite roles include Frank in Brian Friel’s Faith Healer, George in It’s a Wonderful Life: A Live Radio Play, Shannon in The Night of the Iguana, Hamlet in Hamlet, Moe Axelrod in Awake and Sing!, Valere in La Bete, Flote in Red Noses, Katurian in The Pillowman, Teach in American Buffalo, and Vanya in Uncle Vanya.
+Tony Estrella has been artistic director at The Gamm for 20 seasons.
+Since his ﬁrst show with the company (Antony & Cleopatra), he has appeared in or directed more than 70 productions.
+His favorite roles include Frank in Brian Friel’s Faith Healer, George in It’s a Wonderful Life: A Live Radio Play, Shannon in The Night of the Iguana, Hamlet in Hamlet, Moe Axelrod in Awake and Sing!, Valere in La Bete, Katurian in The Pillowman, Teach in American Buffalo, and Vanya in Uncle Vanya.
 Directorial highlights include Hangmen, Bad Jews, Describe the Night, Assassins, JQA, True West, Festen, Sara Kane’s 4:48 Psychosis, A Streetcar Named Desire, Red, and the U.S.